What is a Bed Frame, Anyway?

 Not all bed frames are the same.
 They come in different sizes, shapes, heights, and materials to help people get the in-bed experience they’re looking for.
 Frames can also be specialized - if you’re still rocking the water bed, you want to make sure you’ve got the right bed frame for that!

-Although metal is the most popular material used, each material offers different support and comfort levels.
-Steel frames will offer the best strength for the long run, and the thicker the steel the better the support.
+Although metal is the most popular material used, different materials offer different support and comfort levels.
+Steel frames provide the best strength for the long run, and the thicker the steel the better the support.